dmytri/assembly-bootstrap/README.md

 ./moo
 ```

-Once you it's up and running, you can open this link to connect: http://127.0.0.1:3000
+Once it's up and running, you can open this link to connect: http://127.0.0.1:3000

 You can also access it with telnet or a mudclient on port 7777